 As such, the most vital feature to look at is the CFM rating.
 This stands for cubic feet per minute, and it refers to how much air is pushed through the hose at any given time.
 Since the purpose of a paint sprayer is to turn the paint into tiny droplets, it’s necessary for the CFM rating to be high.

 Most compressors that aren’t built for this purpose won’t have the right capabilities, which means that you will experience a lot of problems when trying to apply an even coat.
 Overall, you want to have a model that produces anywhere from 10-20 CFM to get the best results.
 On the higher end, they are what’s known as high-volume, low pressure (HVLP) compressors.

-Another primary issue with air compressors is that many of the ones built for other applications are not powerful enough to cause the kind of atomization that you need for paint.
+Another primary issue with air compressors for cars painting is that many of the ones built for other applications are not powerful enough to cause the kind of atomization that you need for paint.
 The reason for this lies in how the motor is set up.
 Many models are single stage, which means that they produce less CFM per horsepower.
 On average, they have one CFM per HP.
 Since you can’t find compressors with more than 5-6 horsepower (without getting massive), you have to go with a two-stage model instead.

 The benefit of dual-stage air compressors is that they increase the output without requiring a lot of energy to do so.
 Rather than delivering CFM on a one-to-one ratio, they can do about 4:1.
 This means that a three-horsepower motor can provide 12 CFM, which is more than enough for standard spray guns.

 When picking out your power needs, it’s also essential to pay attention to the noise level.
 More horses means that the machine will be a lot louder, so see if the unit has any elements that can reduce the sound level.
 Check the overall decibels for comparison.